 Students will be provided an opportunity for reassessments after reteaching.
 Reteaching occurs when the teacher or student determines that the student is not meeting learning goals.
-Reteaching can occur with a teacher's computer-based instruction, or additional practice opportunities at home.
+Reteaching can occur with a teacher's computer-based instruction or additional practice opportunities at home.
 Reassessment opportunities will be offered to students that score below a standard as follows:

-- Below a 70 in elementary/middle summative assessments in the areas of reading, writing, and math - Below an 80 in CP/Honors Courses on major assessments - Below a 70 in IB and AP Courses on major assessments
+- Below a 80 in elementary/middle summative assessments in the areas of reading, writing, and math (elementary), and core classes (middle). - Below an 80 in CP/Honors Courses on major assessments